black-parrot/black-parrot-sim/README.md

 Then follow the [Tire Kick](#-tire-kick) directions above starting with "cd black-parrot-sim" or the "Full" directions below.
 The repo directory will be mounted inside the container.

-### Getting Started for Real
-Users who want to fully evaluate BlackParrot, or develop hardware or software using it should follow [Getting Started (Full)](docs/getting_started.md).

-Although the information in collected in this repo, it's recommended to look at these [Slides](https://fosdem.org/2020/schedule/event/riscv_blackparrot/attachments/slides/3718/export/events/attachments/riscv_blackparrot/slides/3718/Talk_Slides) for a quick overview of BlackParrot.

 # BlackParrot Repository Overview
 - **rtl/** contains the BlackParrot RTL and basic simulation environment
 - **sdk/** contains the BlackParrot Software Development Kit.
 More details can be found in the SDK